 It may be wintertime, but that doesn’t mean you can’t spend time in your garden.
 Tool maintenance and prepping your landscape for new plantings are two tasks you can tend to now.

 Winter has arrived, but just because it’s cold outside doesn’t mean you can’t spend time in your garden.
 Tool maintenance and prepping your landscape for new plantings are two tasks you can tend to now.

 You’re probably looking for an excuse to get out of the house anyway so why not tackle activities that can be done when the weather isn’t perfect?

-Tending to your tools is especially important as is prepping your landscape for new plantings.
+There are several chores you can do to keep up your garden during the cold months.
+Tool maintenance is especially important as is prepping your landscape for new plantings.

 Tools that haven’t been cared for or properly maintained will not work to your advantage when it comes time to use them.
-You’ll spend more time trying to get the job done or may even have to toss the tools in the trash and start over.
+You will spend more time trying to get the job done and may even have to chuck the tools in the garbage can and start over.

 - Drain gasoline from all gas-powered equipment.

 - Sharpen mower blades.
 Hardware stores used to do this.
 Some still do.

 - Scrape or brush off debris from hand tools before sharpening and applying a light coat of WD-40 or other oil before putting away.